Manor House Resort Hotel: History

 Captain John Irvine, whose brother was Colonel Christopher Irvine of Castle Irvine, acquired the Killadeas estate in 1660.
-The Manor House was then known as Rockfield.
+The house was then known as Rockfield.
 The name was changed to Killadeas Manor House by Major John Irvine, who acquired Killadeas in 1835 and died in 1860.
+During World War II, the building was requisitioned by the government and used as an officers' mess and headquarters for the nearby Killadeas seaplane base.
+The house, described by Mark Bence-Jones as being of "Victorian Italianate" design, was sold in 1957 for conversion to a hotel.
+Subject to renovation in 2002, as of 2016, the hotel was owned by members of the McKenna family.